What Is Stamped Concrete?

 If stamping is started too early, the concrete may not have sufficient strength to carry the weight of workers or hold a well-defined imprint.

-If the stamping is started too late, then stamping work will require more effort, you’ll produce little or no texture with the stamps, especially as you reach the end of the job.
+If the stamping is started too late, then stamping work will require more effort, and you’ll produce little or no texture with the stamps, especially as you reach the end of the job.

-8. Start Placing Stamps on Concrete Surface
+8. Start Placing Stamps on the Concrete Surface

 Now, we have to start the stamped concrete process.
 Take the form or mold of the stamp and place them on the concrete surface.